-Viviscal is said to work by providing nutrients to hair follicles to prolong the growing phase of the hair growth cycle, nourishing thinning hair and promote hair growth.
-Viviscal for women does not appear to block DHT although the men's version of Viviscal contains flaxseed.
+Viviscal is said to work by providing nutrients to hair follicles to prolong the growing phase of the hair growth cycle, nourish thinning hair and promote hair growth.
+Viviscal for women does not appear to block DHT, although the men's version of Viviscal contains flaxseed.
 Flaxseed seems to block DHT by inhibiting an enzyme called 5α-reductase.

 Nutrafol & Viviscal Customer Service

 Viviscal customer service can be reached at 800- 473-0145.
 The company is called Church and Dwight.
-Between this review and my full review of Viviscal, I've called the company several times.
+I've called the company several times between this review and my full review of Viviscal.
 It's VERY easy to speak to a human if you have questions.